JamesHinson/JamesHinson/README.md

 - 👋 Hi, I’m @JamesHinson
 - 👀 I’m interested in ...
 Cybersecurity and application programming
 - 🌱 I’m currently learning ...
-C++, Python, and HTML/CSS & JavaScript
+Python, HTML/CSS, and JavaScript
 - I’m looking to collaborate on nothing at the moment, but advice is greatly appreciated!
 - You can reach me at my email, jamesmasonhinson@gmail.com